 Tuscany Day Trip from Florence

-The Tuscany Day Trip tour featuring San Gimignano, Siena, and a winery was our first truly full-day outing with Walks of Italy (and our first non-walking tour as well).
+The Tuscany Day Trip tour featuring San Gimignano, Siena, and a winery was our first truly full-day outing with Take Walks (and our first non-walking tour as well).
 This one was a monster 10-hour tour that hit two of my favorite villages that I visited on my previous trip to Florence as well as a multi-course meal and wine tasting.

 Seeing these towns with a guide was a completely different perspective than visiting on my own with a car, as we got much more detailed insight into the history of San Gimignano and their historical towers (where wealthy citizens would try and out-do each other by building them taller) as well as the famous horse race in Siena to mention a few.
 We knew about these from our prior visit, but the added insight from our guide was truly appreciated.